Skip to main content

 What Is a Passkey?

 A passkey is a way to log in without typing a password.
+Instead, it uses a pair of cryptographic keys to prove who you are, based on the Web Authentication standard.

 When you register with a service, your device creates two keys:

-Private key: Stored securely on your device and never shared.
+• Private key: stored securely on your device and never shared.

 When you log in, the service sends a challenge to your device.
+Your device signs it with your private key and sends the signature back.

 Why Are Passkeys Gaining Ground?

-The UK government plans to roll out passkeys across services - including NHS and HMRC - from late 2025, replacing SMS codes for verification.
+In May 2025, the UK government announced it would roll out passkeys across GOV.UK services - including NHS and HMRC - as an alternative to SMS-based verification.

 Most modern devices - from smartphones with fingerprint or facial recognition to laptops with PIN unlock - already support passkeys, so many people can start using them with no extra hardware.